kubernetes/enhancements/keps/sig-network/563-dual-stack/README.md

   iptables rules are fully propagated.

 * **Are there any tests for feature enablement/disablement?**
-  The feature was tested before stable, using integration tests with gate on/off.
+  The feature is tested before going stable, using integration tests with gate on/off.
 The tests can be found here: https://github.com/kubernetes/kubernetes/tree/master/test/integration/dualstack

-  The feature was tested on a cloud provider and kind.
+  The feature is tested on a cloud provider and kind.
    1. azure dual-stack e2e: https://testgrid.k8s.io/sig-network-dualstack-azure-e2e
    2. kind dual-stack iptables: https://testgrid.k8s.io/sig-network-kind#sig-network-kind,%20dual,%20master
    3. kind dual-stack ipvs: https://testgrid.k8s.io/sig-network-kind#sig-network-kind,%20ipvs,%20master